muammerkeles/Selectable-Ajax-Autocomplete/README.md

 First of all what is difference from Select2 in Ajax-Autocomplete?
 This provides you to use Ajax-Autocomplete like Select element.

+The "Select2" known is useful for particular json-data like below; But the plugin support your work above, if you need to "Queryable Select list" for "completely dynamic data-feeds like API"!

    ```html

 <script src="https://code.jquery.com/jquery-3.2.1.min.js"></script>